cgrates/cgrates/docs/diamagent.rst

 **DiameterAgent** translates between Diameter_ and **CGRateS**, sending *RPC* requests towards **CGRateS/SessionS** component and returning replies from it to the *DiameterClient*.

-Implements Diameter_ protocol in a standard agnostic manner, giving users the ability to implement own interfaces by defining simple *processor templates* within the :ref:`configuration <engine_configuration>`  files.
+Implements Diameter_ protocol in a standard agnostic manner, giving users the ability to implement own interfaces by defining simple *processor templates* within the :ref:`JSON configuration <configuration>`  files.

 Used mostly in modern mobile networks (LTE/xG).